Understanding the Roles of HHS and OCR

 Developing Regulations

 The HHS is responsible for developing and updating HIPAA regulations through its various subdivisions.
 This process often involves extensive research, stakeholder engagement, and policy drafting.
-The goal is to keep the regulations up-to-date with the evolving digital landscape.
+The goal is to keep the rules up-to-date with the evolving digital landscape.

 Enforcement and Compliance